ocicv/Yoga-Website/README.md

 **Video**

-* Video section on the paige is created to give clients motivation and to show them some yoga positions they will be learning in the acctual class.
+* Video section on the page is created to give clients motivation and to show them some yoga positions they will be learning in the actual class.

 ![image-of-the-video](assets/pictures/Video.png)